aberbenni/grails-angular-scaffolding/readme.md

 Dynamic scaffolding is supported for the controller and views.
 You will not need to generate the controller and views for each domain class.

-### Templating

-The deafult theme uses [Twitter Bootstrap](http://www.getbootstrap.com) but if you like to use your theme follow the instruction in [Grails Platform UI Plugin](http://platform-ui.org/doc/latest/guide/themes.html) docs.

 ## How it works

 Instead of the Grails controller rendering a view for each page using a GSP the controller's _index_ action serves up an initial framework page containing the JavaScript resources required by Angular JS.
 The remaining controller actions simply return _JSON_ data.